tammy-uncc/ITCS6162KDDGroup4/README.md

 Data contains 1389 negative diagnosis and 760 with a positive diagnosis.

 ##### Data
-- Remvoe PatientId and DoctorInCharge
+- Remove PatientId and DoctorInCharge
 - Ethnicity.
-As it is, the data is highly biased towards caucasions.
+As it is, the data is highly biased towards caucasians.
 Perhaps remove.
 - Education level.
-Remvoe as this seems irrelavent.
+Remove as this seems irrelavent.
 - Smoking.
 Data is highly weighted to non-smokers.
 Look to see if there is a correlation
 - Family history.
 Also highly weighted.
 Look for a correlation.
 - Medical History items all seem weighted to the negatives for each of the conditions specified.
 Perhaps look for a correlation.